digitaldonkey/ethereum/Readme.md

 **Introduction**

-Drupal Ethereum Module enhances the Drupal ecosystem with Ethereum functionality.
+Drupal Ethereum Module enhances the Drupal ecosystem with Ethereum SmartContract functionality.

 The basic **Ethereum module** provides a basic framework to interact with the Blockchain via the [Ethereum-PHP](https://github.com/digitaldonkey/ethereum-php) library and is prepared to talk to different Ethereum network nodes (like development, testing, live).

-<small>This module provides a List of networks (ethereum.ethereum_networks.yml) and a current server setting (ethereum.settings.yml).</small>

 [**Ethereum Smartcontract**](https://github.com/digitaldonkey/ethereum/tree/8.x-1.x/ethereum_smartcontract) submodule allows you to manage smart contracts and use Drupal configuration to connect to the contract depending on the Network the contract has been deployed to.